-Concrete deterioration can occur through scaling, disintegration, erosion, reinforcement corrosion, delamination, spalling, alkali-aggregate reactions and concrete cracking.
-Concrete degradation can have several causes.
-Concrete can be damaged by fire, aggregate expansion, seawater effects, bacterial corrosion, calcium leaching, physical damage and chemical damage (from carbonation, chlorides, sulphates and non-distilled water).
-This process adversely affects concrete exposed to these damaging stimuli.
+Concrete is a strong and durable material, but it is not indestructible.
+Over time, concrete can suffer from deterioration due to a variety of causes, including scaling, disintegration, erosion, reinforcement corrosion, delamination, spalling, alkali-aggregate reactions and concrete cracking.
+These processes can be caused by fire, aggregate expansion, seawater effects, bacterial corrosion, calcium leaching, physical damage and chemical damage (from carbonation, chlorides, sulphates and non-distilled water).
+In addition to these external factors, concrete also shrinks as it cures.